fneeb6741/fneeb6741/README.md

 - 👋 Hi, I’m Felicia Neeb
 - 👀 I’m interested in Front-End Web Development, but I also enjoy designing databases.
 - 🌱 I’m currently learning more Vue.js and React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything
 - 📫 Shoot me an email! fneeb6741@conestogac.on.ca

 <!---